frigtear/lorenza-portfolio/README.txt

-A 3D art portfolio for my mother built with webGPU and django
+A 3D art portfolio for my mother built with webGPU and django, currently a WIP as I learn computer graphics